The Best SEO Is Not Needing SEO

 The Winners Don't Optimize

-They built products so useful that people search for them by name.
-Everything else follows.
+They built products so useful that people search for them by name, and everything else - the rankings, the traffic, the authority - follows from that single fact.

 The Brand Search Advantage